stdp/learning-akida/README.md

 # Learning how to use the Akida Execution Engine

+This is an extremely basic introduction to utlising the Akida Execution engine.
+Step through this guide to learn the different stages of creating an Akida model and then running inference over a few images.
+The source images are being scaled and distorted because this was a quick demo.

 ## Setting up the Akida development evironment

 1. Go to `https://www.anaconda.com/download/` and download intaller